 At this point it is also important to know that the JBoss server listens on port 1099.
 The server should have confirmed this during start-up with this message:

 '''

-INFO [NamingService] Listening on port 1099
+INFO [NamingService] Started jnpPort=1099

 '''

 This is very useful information that we need when we later build java programs that need to access the JBoss server.